-My love for electric cars is historic and dates back sometime before my avid interest in Tesla began.
+My love for electric cars is historic and dates back to sometime before my avid interest in Tesla began.
 Even when I was a teenager I preferred the electric battery operated remote control cars to petrol-fuelled ones.
 In fact, this passion is what led me to my first start-up when I was fifteen years old.
 It all began when I needed to purchase an upgraded battery for the electric remote control car, and I found this website called eBay (ring a bell).
 At the time it was quite new so I was pessimistic about purchasing online from a stranger.
 I went for it anyway, and a week later I received the battery.
 It was from then onward I could see how incredible it is to purchase items that are not locally available online.
 So I decided to open my own eBay store and sell leftover items from around my room.

 Looking back thirteen years ago when I was in high school to the start of my experience with e-Commerce I can see how it contained concepts that I still use today.
 At the time platforms like eBay were beginning to widely adopted in Australia.
 A few years passed and I established K2 Car Audio (K2 stems from my initials), a venture that saw me purchasing car audio equipment at wholesale, packaging it into out of the box solutions and selling them online.

 Similar to Devika, I started my first business with a home office, however, this time was my bedroom in my parent’s house.
 In my office, I would buy products, list items and once they were sold I would go down to the local post office and ship them off.

 I also had to learn how to scale.
 Once I told my dad about my operation he helped me acquire more stock and to ship my product.
 This meant I had to create a more efficient process which I learned to perfect while I was in year 11 and 12 of high school.